Alex Bregman Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- Scherzer gets the start for the Mets, his 12th of the season.
-He is 5-2 with a 4.45 ERA and 60 strikeouts in 56 2/3 innings pitched.
+- Verlander (2-3 with a 4.40 ERA and 39 strikeouts in 45 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- The right-hander's last appearance was on Tuesday against the New York Yankees, when he tossed 3 1/3 innings, surrendering six earned runs while allowing seven hits.
+- In his last appearance on Wednesday against the New York Yankees, the right-hander went six innings, giving up one earned run while surrendering three hits.

-- The 38-year-old has an ERA of 4.45, with 9.5 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .257 batting average against him.
+- The 40-year-old has an ERA of 4.40, with 7.8 strikeouts per nine innings, in eight games this season.
+Opponents have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.